teamedDevs/nodejs_template/README.md

-# nodejs_template
+# nodejs Application Template

-This is a nodejs application template that you can use to get started with a node application
+This is a nodejs application template that you can use to get started with a node application.